rthennan/ZerodhaWebsocket/README.md

    - Database names, MySQL port numbers and market close times are now customizable through dasConfig.json
    - The trading holiday list is fetched dynamically on every run
    - Weekly expiry dates for Nifty and BankNifty are fetched dynamically from the Zerodha Instrument dump and don't rely on the tradingHolidays list any more.
   - No longer disconnecting and updating weekly options list to handle huge moves in Indexes
    - Fetching ALL instruments for NIFTY and BANKNIFTY weekly options (current and next week) as opposed to a shortlist earlier
    - nifty500Updater ensures all new Nifty500 instruments are added to the ticker automatically
-   - Removes maintenance activities that were earlier required for maintaining the latest Nifty 500 Instrument and trading holiday list
+   - Removed manual toil that was earlier required for maintaining the latest Nifty 500 Instrument list and trading holiday list

+### Performance Tweaks:
+  - Kite ticker sends ticks as lists of dictionaries.
+  - For each batch, DAS_Ticker
+    - converts the list of dictionaries into a Pandas DF
+    - preprocesses a bit like generalizing Index ticks to match FULL structure (2 columns vs 47)
+    - Adds a couple of columns that will be useful for querying
+    - Inserts into a dailytable using a custom DF.to_sql method.
+  - This is done in batches as received and needs ~ 300 IOPS
+  - So keep an eye on the Disk I/O wait times to see if there are bottlenecks.
+If there are, you are likley to see a lag in the ticks stored in the daily table.
+  - Use something like the below query to check for lags DURING MARKET hours.
+  - `SELECT timestamp, instrument_token, tradingsymbol, price from dailytable order by timestamp desc limit 1; SELECT NOW();` There shouldn't be more than a couple of seconds of difference between the timestamp for the latest entry in DB and the current time.
+   - Time taken by DAS_dailybackup depends on multiple factors like CPU speed, Memory, Disk I/O limits and throughput.
+Increasing `backupWorkerCount` wouldn't magically improve performance.
+   - Play around with the following config params in your MySQL/MariaDB config to find the optimal values for DAS_Ticker and DAS_dailybackup:
+      - innodb_buffer_pool_size
+      - innodb_io_capacity
+      - innodb_io_capacity_max
+      - innodb_thread_concurrency
+      - innodb_flush_log_at_trx_commit
+  - DAS_Ticker stores the DBName and Tablename in along with the ticks into `{nifty500DBName}`.dailytable .
+This is currently not useful for any of the operations (as on 2024-04-17).
+I have added them there for now, in case I figure out a better approach for DAS_dailybackup .

 ### Raise Issues:
-I try to catch up with breaking changes from Zerodha or NSE as soon as possible, as I use the same code daily, and it would also fail.
+- I try to catch up with breaking changes from Zerodha or NSE as soon as possible, as I use the same code daily, and my code would also fail.
-However, my updates weren't fast enough on subtle changes on a few occasions.
+- However, my updates weren't fast enough on subtle changes in a few occasions.
 For example, I failed to notice the expiry date changes in BankNifty (Thur to Wed) for almost a month in September 2023.
-So, if you use this project and come across some change in NSE or Zerodha that might affect the data acquisition in any way, do not hesitate to create an issue in this repo.
-I'll address it if applicable or let you know if it is irrelevant.
+- So, if you use this project and come across some change in NSE or Zerodha that might affect the data acquisition in any way, do not hesitate to create an issue in this repo.
+I'll try to address it if applicable or let you know if it is irrelevant.
-Feel free to [contact me](https://www.linkedin.com/in/rthennan) for any questions.
+- Feel free to [contact me](https://www.linkedin.com/in/rthennan) for any questions.